bigchaindb/bigchaindb/docs/server/source/cloud-deployment-templates/node-on-kubernetes.rst

 You may want to update the ``spec.resources.requests.storage`` field in both the files to specify a different disk size.

-Create the required PersistentVolumeClaim using:
+Create the required Persistent Volume Claims using:

 .. code:: bash

-   $ kubectl apply -f mongo-data-db-pvc.yaml
-   $ kubectl apply -f mongo-data-configdb-pvc.yaml
+   $ kubectl apply -f mongo-pvc.yaml

 You can check its status using: ``kubectl get pvc -w``